 - The 2015-16 Ontario Budget.
 See pages 38 to 57;

 - Premier’s Advisory Council on Government Assets.
 Panel chaired by Ed Clark that suggested finding value in partial sale and restructure of Hydro One.

 The Ontario Budget for 2015-16 proposed a partial sale of electricity distribution company Hydro One, with the net proceeds going to assist in building transit in Ontario.
-At present, about 30 percent of Hydro One is now publicly-traded stock.
+At present, about half of Hydro One is now publicly-traded stock.
 What constitutes a ‘controlling interest’ in a publicly-traded company?
 Experience and court decisions suggests that ‘control’ does not mean ‘dominance.’
 Ontario’s proposed 40 percent ownership of Hydro One, as a publicly-traded entity, represents solid, effective control of such a broadly-owned entity.
 The Province has veto power over the CEO, and is able to fire the entire Board, among other safeguards.